OpenLineage/docs/docs/integrations/airflow/operator.md

 Since: 0.18.0

 ## Scope
-Lineage extraction logic should be as close as possible to the operator logic. (for airflow operators in the airflow repository, for other providers in their own repository).
-This makes lineage extraction more stable as it lives with the operators.
+Lineage extraction logic should be as close as possible to the operator logic.
+For Airflow's included operators, this logic would ideally live in the Airflow repository; for external providers, it would live in their own repository.
+This makes lineage extraction more stable, as it lives with the operators.

-Previously the OpenLineage library required one `Extractor` for each supported `Operator` which is brittle and can break when operator internals changes.
+Previously the OpenLineage library required one `Extractor` for each supported `Operator` which is brittle and can break when operator internals change.
 It's too cumbersome for people who own operators, and want to add the default implementation of OpenLineage for their operators for external users.
 This is still an option when you can't modify the operator itself: See [add custom extractors](./extractors/custom-extractors.md).